 Relevance and further information

-A standard variable tariff refers to a supply contract which is for a period of an indefinite length and which does not contain a fixed term period that applies to any of the terms and conditions.
+An SVT is a supply contract with an indefinite length that does not have a fixed-term applying to the terms and conditions.
 It’s an energy supplier’s basic offer.
-If a customer does not choose a specific energy plan, for example after their fixed tariff ends, they will be moved on a standard variable tariff until they have chosen a new one.
-A customer can also make an active choice to select a standard variable tariff.
+If a customer does not choose a specific energy plan, for example after their fixed tariff ends, they are moved to an SVT until they choose a new one.
+A customer can also make an active choice to select an SVT.